EduFaks/HappySadSongs-Backend/README.md

 Of note, the model has a higher precision score for happy and higher recall score for angry/sad.
 This aligns with our overall goal of not providing false positives for happy songs.
 (We wouldn't want to tell someone everything is great based on their recent playlist if, in fact, many of the songs were very sad or angry).

 ## Application & Deployment
 We containerized our model with Docker and uploaded it to Google Cloud Registry.
-We deploy the model with Google Cloud Run and developed a user-facing web app, see [happysadsongs](https://happysadsongs.herokuapp.com/) and [happysadsongs-frontend-2 repo](../../../happysadsongs-frontend-2).
+We deploy the model with Google Cloud Run and developed a user-facing web app, see [HappySadSongs](https://happysadsongs.herokuapp.com/) _(OUTDATED)_ and [HappySadSongs-Frontend](../../../HappySadSongs-Frontend).

 ## Next Steps
 There are several areas for further exploration and improvement.